Self-Supervised Generative-Contrastive Learning of Multi-Modal Euclidean Input for 3D Shape Latent Representations: A Dynamic Switching Approach: Methodology

 \subsection{Switch Encoding}

 When dealing with multi-modal inputs, most state-of-the-art methods just encode them separately into latent representations and then perform concatenation.
-Unlike them, we propose to use a switching scheme in the latent space to jointly train both encoders with a shared decoder.
+Unlike them, we propose to use a switching approach in the latent space to jointly train both encoders with a shared decoder.
 During the training, the switch is actuated for every training epoch with a preset probability to randomly select the encoded output from one encoder as the latent representation.
 This operation of switching between encoders continues during the whole end-to-end training.

 The decoder is tasked to reconstruct the voxel representation of the 3D shape.
 Since the switched encoders are trained concurrently for the same decoder, they are forced to produce \enquote{mutually compatible} latent representations.
 The different input modalities result in different features that naturally emerge for the respective latent representation.
-For example, a voxel-based encoder is much more likely to generate an \enquote{overall volume} feature (simply the number of filled voxels) compared to a multi-view image encoder.
-By the cross-training with switched encoding, useful features for the latent representation can translate from one encoder to the other via the shared decoder.
+For example, the voxel encoder tends to generate the latent feature of the full shape, while the image encoder can only generate the latent feature based on specific views, which may lose information due to occlusions.
+By cross-training with switched encoding, useful features for the latent representation can be translated from one encoder to the other via the shared decoder.
 This results in improved latent representations also for the individual encoder when just one input modality is used after the training.